-During my stay at the artist-residency in Itaparica in Brazil, i dedicated my time to research and work about the knowledge, the ideas, the mythologies about the sea.
-Itaparica, where i stayed for two months, is a village on an island in Bahia.
-The afro-brazilian culture and religions there like candomble are connected deeply with the nature elements, specificly the sea – which is a female god called Yemanja.
+During my stay at the artist-residency in Itaparica in Brazil, I dedicated my time to research and work about the knowledge, the ideas and the mythologies about the sea.
+Itaparica, where I stayed for two months, is a village on an island in Bahia.
+The Afro-Brazilian culture and religions there, like Candomblé and Makumba are deeply connected with nature elements, specifically the sea – which is a female god called Yemanjá.

 In this work, I took the sea as the image for the circle of birth, life, and death and collaborated with an initiated woman and her granddaughter, both involved in a small Candomblé temple in Itaparica.
 The title – in English, ‘Sea of Death’ – comes from the novel of the Brazilian author Jorge Amado.
 The video installation uses two channels.
 On one side, we see the two in a loop walking in each other’s footsteps.
 Through the editing, their movements become one.
 The two protagonists start watching in a mirror, seeing each other’s image disappearing into the sea.
 On the other screen, we see the old woman singing a song about Yemanjá mixed with images from a Candomblé session in a Candomblé church, where the old lady is a part of.